nagarajulu/inteview_prep_notes/designing-data-intensive/chap1-reliable-scalable-maintainable.md

 both maintaining current behavior and adapting the system to new use cases), and they should all be able to work on it productively.

+### Latency vs Response time

+*Latency* and *response time* are often used synonymously, but they are not the same.

+The *response time* is what the client sees: besides the actual time to process the request (the *service time*), it includes network delays and queueing delays.

+*Latency* is the duration that a request is waiting to be handled—during which it is *latent*, awaiting service

+#### Measuring performance

+It is better to use percentiles to measure performance, than avergae response times i.e. the 95th, 99th, and 99.9th percentiles are common (abbreviated p95, p99, and p999).

+They are the response time thresholds at which 95%, 99%, or 99.9% of requests are faster than that particular threshold.

+For example, if the 95th percentile response time is 1.5 seconds, that means 95 out of 100 requests take less than 1.5 seconds, and 5 out of 100 requests take 1.5 seconds or more.